 Does the smell of garbage make you feel nauseous or nauseated?
 These words seem interchangeable, but they actually have different usages and meanings.
-Find out how to choose between nauseous vs. nauseated, and which one describes that sick feeling in your stomach.
+Find out which one describes that sick feeling in your stomach.

 Nauseous vs. Nauseated: Feel at Ease Using the Right Word

-Have you ever said that a gross smell or illness is making you nauseous?
-According to the strictest grammarians, you've been using the word incorrectly.
 The adjective nauseous refers to "something that causes nausea."
 That means that the thing you're grossed out by is actually the nauseous item.
-For example:
+Explore examples of how to use nausea in a sentence:

 - That burned cheese smell is really nauseous.